LRTA 1000 class

 Specifications

-Car body construction BI sheet
+Car body construction BI sheet/copper-clad steel

 Train length 2-car trainset: 59.59 m